-Being an unrecognized and still relatively rare breed of dog, finding a whoodle puppy is going to be a chore.
+Being an unrecognized and still relatively rare breed, finding a Whoodle puppy is going to be a bit of a chore.

-Because of the wide range of possible traits, both physically and personality wise, you’ll want to handpick your puppy.
+Once you do find a breeder and because of the wide range of possible traits, you’ll want to handpick your puppy.

 An online search for a breeder is a good place to start.
-You’ll also want to ask around for recommendations for reliable breeders.
+It could also be good to ask around for recommendations for reliable breeders.